fenderglass/kolmogorov-lab/_pages/home.md

 as a part of the [T2T Consortium](https://sites.google.com/ucsc.edu/t2tworkinggroup).
-In another recent work, we used long-read metagenomics to recover [hundreds of nearly-complete bacterial chromosomes](https://www.biorxiv.org/content/10.1101/2021.05.04.442591v1.abstract) from a complex heterogeneous environemnt.
+In another recent work, we used long-read metagenomics to recover [hundreds of nearly-complete bacterial chromosomes](https://www.biorxiv.org/content/10.1101/2021.05.04.442591v1.abstract) from a complex heterogeneous environments.

 The lab is run by [Mikhail Kolmogorov](people/) who is a Stadtman Investigator at the NCI.